-2. Training
+2. Training.

-In addition to our efforts to increase employee awareness and engagement regarding modern slavery, in the latter part of the year the Committee has prepared a new modern slavery training module to provide detailed training on modern slavery.
+In addition to our efforts to introduce a new modern slavery training module to provide detailed training on modern slavery, we will consider additional training requirements.
 Subsequent training may focus on function-specific skills, including how to identify the existence of modern slavery in a supply chain and how to uphold the high standard of requirements that McCain Foods GB has adopted for all our suppliers to help us proactively manage modern slavery risks.
 Where appropriate and feasible, McCain Foods GB will also offer the training module to suppliers.

-3. Audits
+3. Audits.

-McCain periodically monitors compliance with the Policies and will formally and informally monitor and evaluate progress regarding our approach to modern slavery as part of the regular monitoring process.
-Specific auditing of certain relationships, such as with our growers, will become an increasing focus for us.
-In addition to auditing the supply contracts of our raw supply with our farmers to ensure the appropriate contractual commitments are incorporated, we will also formally audit 10% of our grower base (by volume) per annum and send a questionnaire to all other growers annually.
+Audit is an ongoing commitment.
+In addition to auditing the supply contracts of our raw supply with our farmers to ensure the appropriate contractual commitments are incorporated, we will continue to formally audit 10% of our grower base (by volume) per annum and send a questionnaire to all other growers annually.

-4. Indirect supply chain assessment
+4. Indirect supply chain assessment.

-As our response to modern slavery risks develops and matures, the Committee will begin a new project to explore the potential risk within our indirect supply chain.
+In FY22 and beyond, as our response to modern slavery risks develops and matures, the Committee will begin a new project to explore the potential risk within our indirect supply chain.
 We will report progress via this statement, as applicable.